MarikenvdVelden/politics-pnc/README.md

 # Narrative Nuances: Exploring the Interplay of Cognitive Styles, Political Affiliation, and Preferences for Narrative Complexity in Media

 Online research compendium of the paper entitled _Narrative Nuances: Exploring the Interplay of Cognitive Styles, Political Affiliation, and Preferences for Narrative Complexity in Media'_ .
-This repository combines the  paper with the data &amp; analysis compendium.
+This repository combines the  paper with the data &amp; analysis compendium -- see the scripts in `src/data-processing` for details on the data and `src/analysis` for the analyses presented in the paper.

 ## Paper
 View the draft of the paper [here](report/draft.pdf)